Ji4chenLi/Multi-Task-Batch-RL/README.md

 # Reproducing Results

-To reproduce the results, we provide the collected transition buffers for each of the training tasks, the trained BCQ models and ensemble predictors in the Google Drive (TODO:), i.e., the first phase of training pipeline.
+To reproduce the results, we provide the collected transition buffers for each of the training tasks, the trained BCQ models and ensemble predictors in the [Google Drive](https://drive.google.com/open?id=1ZNmxYE3Gym2uxSmV5OjAkKRWECrQgez1), i.e., the first phase of training pipeline.
 Please download all the data and put them in the ```data``` folder.
 Otherwise you should be careful when running the following experiments and you should corretly specify the locations.

 Experiments are configured via `.py` configuration files located in `./configs`.
 To reproduce an experiment, you can first go to the corresponding folder, and then run the following commands: